MicrosoftDocs/architecture-center/docs/example-scenario/apps/measure-azure-app-sustainability-sci-score-content.md

 - Time when users connect, because electricity production and demand vary with time
 - Any other peculiar metric of the application that can explain how its performance changes over time

 Building this equation into a score that can also reflect the number of users represents the closest approximation to a carbon score.
-This value is your benchmark for changes and improvements in the greenness of the application.
+This value is this benchmark for changes and improvements in the greenness of the application.

 Another consideration for application performance is cost.
 In most cases, there's a direct correlation of performance efficiency to cost and carbon savings.